guanquann/cs3219-ay2425s1-project-g28/backend/user-service/README.md

    3. Enter `host.internal.docker` as the Host.

 ## Running User Service without Docker

+> Make sure you have the cloud MongoDB URI in your .env file and set NODE_ENV to production already.

 1. Open Command Line/Terminal and navigate into the `user-service` directory.